 On any given day I’m juggling clients from four different groups.
-From Texas Prison Weddings to Texas Twins Events, & The Pawning Planners.
+From Texas Prison Weddings to Texas Twins Events, & The Pawning Planners to Texas Twins Treasures.

 Weekdays are spent either meeting clients wanting to barter or booking through Texas Twins Events for Prison Weddings or other services as well as traveling to Appraisal Appointments for Pawning Planners Clients.
 To say “my schedule is tight” is an understatement.

 “YOU can’t LEAD a CONGREGATION, without TURNING your BACK on the CHOIR, focus on WHAT is in FRONT!”

 I’m experienced enough to know that saying no early on saves me aggravation.
 I will never forget the Bitchy Bride who had only hired me to Officiate her wedding.